January 7, 2019

 Planning a wedding can be the most exciting time of your life.
 You found your forever partner, venue, dress, the perfect flowers, and all the little details are starting to fall into place.
 But there’s always this one part of the day that couples seem to forget about planning.
 The craziest, busiest part of the day.
 No, I’m not talking about the Hora Loca… we’re talking FAMILY FORMALS.

 Two words that strike fear into the hearts of photographers worldwide.
-Will we have enough time?
-Is Uncle James even here?
-Will the bride’s brother’s girlfriend want to be in the photos?
+Is there enough time?
+Where is Uncle James?
+Does the bride’s brother’s girlfriend want to be in the photos?
 Will the church lady kick us out before we’re done?
-Will there be enough time for portraits after?!
+Did we allot enough time for portraits after?!
 WE’RE LOSING LIGHT.

 I do my best to prepare my couples for this part of their wedding day timeline, so I thought I’d share some best practices to make your wedding day even more enjoyable:

 1. Figure out if you’re going to have a “first look” before the ceremony.
 Some couples like to also photograph the wedding party and family right after couple’s portraits are done.
 Or, move the family formals to right after the ceremony so there’s still plenty of time for snacks and cocktails before the reception.
 I’ve written a blog post about the pros and cons of a first look here.

 2. Now that you know when to tell the family to be on-site and ready for photos, get that list down to no more than 15 groupings.
 Each grouping can take up to 2 minutes to photograph.
 That might seem like a long time, but when Abuela is still in the bathroom, and you don’t know where your sister went, that time just flies by.